Input

 The assign

-attribute creates a local variable that will take over the value of the custom variable.
-If the custom variable is blank, the default value will be taken over.
+attribute creates a local variable that contains the value of the custom variable.
+If the custom variable is blank, and a default has been defined, then the local variable will take the default value.

 {% input custom.taxrate.value as:select options:"6%|12%|21%" default:"21%" assign:taxrate %}